 The job of Logistics Manager is fast becoming one of the key roles in the business.
 As manufacturing and production activity in Australia declines, the ability to effectively, efficiently and correctly manage your supply chain from overseas to your customer is becoming a pivotal role in many organisations.

 Get the skills, knowledge and qualification you need to confidently and competently step up into a management role.
 This diploma has been created in consultation with industry to provide you with practical, work based skills to lead and manage people (complete 12 units)

 The Logistics Diploma gives you a diverse set of learning outcomes.
 Upon completion, you’ll have the ability to manage people, handle freight forwarding, warehouse inventory, transport logistics and safety across a wide range of industries, making you a key employee in business and supply chain management (complete 15 units).

 The Warehouse manager is being replaced by the Logistics Manager and his office is at the front of the business.
 Remuneration and demand for people in logistics is on the rise, with the increased accountability comes the need for real leadership and management skills.
-As many units in the dual diploma are common, you only need to complete 19 units to get 2 Tertiary qualifications (rather than 12 and 15 if you did the diplomas separately).
+As many units in both diplomas are common, you only need to complete 19 units to get two Tertiary qualifications (rather than 12 and 15 if you did the diplomas separately).

 Effective Logistics management is becoming a key focus for Australian business, delivering and implementing supply chain improvements to everyone’s expectations, within budget and expected time-frames is the role of the Project Manager.
 As many units in the two diploma’s are common, you only need to complete 20 units to get 2 Tertiary qualifications (rather than 15 and 12 if you did the diplomas separately).